opencadc/vostools/vos/new-commands-README.md

 Examples:
 To reduce clutter, optional arguments are not included in the examples.

 Put a local file foo.fits into cadc:TEST.
-Please note that the '.' at the end will be required

     vcp foot.fits cadc:TEST/